 How Much Sideburn Transplant Costs

-Many people experiencing permanent hair loss are unable to get this facial hair transplant surgery because of the high costs, which depend on the area where they live and the total number of hair grafts needed for the surgery.
+Many people experiencing permanent hair loss are unable to get a sideburn hair transplant surgery because of the high costs, which depend on the area where they live and the total number of hair grafts needed for the surgery.
 And so, many people become medical tourists because the cost of sideburn transplants in Turkey is three times less than in the UK or Europe.